Project Title: Evaluating the Impact of Hydrologic Alterations on Salt Marsh Sustainability in a Changing Climate

-WHOI scientists are working with Reserve staff, using a small hobby-plane equipped with GPS and camera to take high-resolution photos of the salt marsh and shore at South Cape Beach.
+Summary: WHOI scientists are working with Reserve staff, using a small hobby-plane equipped with GPS and camera to take high-resolution photos of the salt marsh and shore at South Cape Beach.
 These photos are useful for public presentations, but more importantly can map change over time, damage from storms, results of controlled burns, animal populations (such as seals), etc.

-PI: Anna Michel, Princeton University (WHOI in Fall 2012)
+Principal Investigators Anna Michel, Princeton University

 Funding: WHOI and submitted grants (NSF, MIT Seagrant)

 PIs: Gina Wimp, Georgetown University

 Project Title: Salt Marsh Sediment Sources – the role of Barrier Beach Aeolian Sand Transport and Deposition

 Funding: UMASS-Dartmouth, WBNERR collaborative in-kind

 Comparing Methods and the Stability of Deep-Driven Rod Elevation Benchmarks and SETs in a Salt Marsh Environment